-P: Progressing well / on target: Most of the source protection plan policies have been implemented and/or are progressing according to the timelines in the source protection plan.
+S: Satisfactory: Most of the source protection plan policies have been implemented and/or are progressing according to the timelines in the source protection plan.
+The MECP's commitment to improve their reporting will help to upgrade this score in the future.